bixb922/crank-organ/doc-hardware/README.md

 Hardware design files and descriptions: The files included in this repository are available under the Creative Commons License https://creativecommons.org/licenses/by-sa/4.0/deed.en

 Use at your own risk.
 If you are not familiar with electronics and the equipment needed to do a project like the one described here, please get instruction and learn about proper use of tools, protection and safety measures.
 Please use proper fuses for batteries.

+The information provided here is for general informational purposes only.
+All information on the Site is provided in good faith, however I make no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability or completeness of any information on this repository.

 Software license: